Is higher-education a necessity? Is it a must for everyone to have it?

-- Training staffs on the use of computers.
+- Training staff on the use of computers.

-Skills: Communication skills, troubleshooting skills, attention to details, flexibility, teamwork.
+Communication skills, troubleshooting skills, attention to detail, flexibility, teamwork.

 These are individuals responsible for operating towers and cranes.
 Work is normally done in manufacturing firms.
 The job entails moving large construction materials using cranes.

-- Operate cranes to lift and relocate construction materials, shipment of containers and other heavy objects.
+- Operate cranes to lift and relocate construction materials, a shipment of containers and other heavy objects.

 This job can be done by high school graduates and some college.

-These are individuals responsible for steering ships into and out of harbors on lakes, oceans, and rivers.
+These are individuals responsible for steering ships into and out of harbours on lakes, oceans, and rivers.

-- Steer ships into and out of harbors and instructing tugboat captains to berth and unberth ships.
+- Steer ships in and out of harbours and instructing tugboat captains to berth and unberth ships.